Grandeur Of The Seas accidents and incidents

 |20 April 2005||Ship Collision / Allision|

-(pier collision accident) On April 20, 2005, while maneuvering for docking in Costa Maya, Mexico, the ship crushed in the pier.
+(pier collision accident) On April 20, 2005, while manoeuvring for docking in Costa Maya, Mexico, the ship crashed in the pier.
 The collision resulted in a 42 ft / 13 m long, 5 ft / 1,5 m wide gush in the hull.
-The damaged section was located bow-starboard on crew deck 1 (~5 ft / 1,5 m above waterline).
+The damaged section was located bow-starboard on crew deck 1 (~5 ft / 1,5 m above the waterline).
 Royal Caribbean later announced that the accident was due to sudden winds (17 mph / 28 kph) combined with strong water current (3,5 mph / 5,6 kph).
 Because the vessel had to stay in Costa Maya 2 more days for materials to patch the gash, the next 7-day itinerary was shortened to 5-days.

 The RCI line offered passengers transportation from Mexico to New Orleans or onboard credit as compensation if they chose to stay on the ship.
 All passengers received US$250 onboard credit per cabin.
 Later, the ship entered drydock for repairs.